Daily sanctions checks with

 - Information security: ISO 27001 certified data centres in compliance with FINMA requirements

-- Object lock: Uploaded documentary evidence is protected from any alteration on network leve
+- Object lock: Uploaded documentary evidence is protected from any alteration on network level

 - Malware detection when uploading files